 - Sprinkle the topping mixture over the apple layer, pressing down and making sure to cover as many of the apples as possible.

-- Place the baking dish in the oven and bake for 35 minutes or until the top is golden and the caramel is bubbling.
+- Place the baking dish in the oven and bake it for 35 minutes or until the top is golden and the caramel is bubbling.

 Notes